 Each year, DAAD, German Academic Exchange Service offers scholarships for developing countries‘ students.
 The scholarships are available for pursuing a postgraduate degree at German institutions of Higher education.
 These scholarships provide monthly installment of EUR 750.00. and also include the costs for health, accident and liability insurance in Germany and an adequate travelling allowance.

-Course Level: The scholarship is offered to pursue a postgraduate degree at German institutions of Higher education.
+Course Level: Scholarships are available to pursue a postgraduate degree at German institutions of Higher education.

 Scholarship Provider: DAAD, German Academic Exchange Service.